Apply Now arrow

 Here are five ways to finance equipment for your small business.

-1. Term Loans
+1. Business Term Loans

 With a term loan, the borrower agrees to repay the lender on a predetermined schedule at a variable or fixed interest rate.
-These business loans have relatively low interest rates and can be repaid over a period of up to 25 years – in certain cases, even longer – which can bring the monthly payment down to a reasonable number.
+These business term loans have relatively low interest rates and can be repaid over a period of up to 25 years – in certain cases, even longer – which can bring the monthly payment down to a reasonable number.

 Flexibility is an easy-to-overlook advantage that comes with using term loans.
 Let’s say that you not only want to purchase equipment, but you also need financing for other investments in your business.
-If you take out a term loan, you aren’t restricted in the ways that you can use the money.
+If you take out a business term loan, you aren’t restricted in the ways that you can use the money.
 For the business owner who wants to, say, hire seasonal staff and invest in a marketing campaign with some of the proceeds of the term loan, this can be a godsend.

 So, what’s the catch?

-2. Equipment Loans
+2. Business Equipment Loans

-Term loans can be used for a variety of purposes, but equipment loans are specifically designed for equipment financing.
+Term loans can be used for a variety of purposes, but business equipment loans are specifically designed for equipment financing.

 Obviously, you’d prefer to not have to put down any collateral, but the ability to use the equipment itself as collateral prevents you from having to tie-up other assets to make equipment purchases.

-On top of that, in return for agreeing to use the equipment as collateral, you may be able to a) qualify for the loan with a lower personal credit score and b) get a lower interest rate.
+On top of that, in return for agreeing to use the equipment as collateral, you may be able to a) qualify for business equipment loan with a lower personal credit score and b) get a lower interest rate.
 Think about it from the lender’s perspective: if you fail to make the loan payments, they can seize the equipment, which lowers their risk.

 • A startup without much of a track record